 The desire for greater traffic and a higher rank is ultimately why the field of search engine optimization (SEO) exists.
-SEO strategies focus on increasing traffic by affecting web page visibility on SERPs, a major component of which includes producing quality content.
+SEO services and strategies focus on increasing traffic by affecting web page visibility on SERPs, a major component of which includes producing quality content.

 But what exactly is quality content?

 - Is unique, valuable, or engaging